I first came into care when I was three years old.

 My first experience of this was going away in a caravan for my first holiday.
 Being a kid and going away was such a huge thing and I went on many more caravan holidays and enjoyed being outside and in the woods pretending I was fighting an army.
-My foster dad used to be baffled why I used to keep so many sticks under the caravan.
+My foster dad was baffled as to why I used to keep so many sticks under the caravan.
 But it was fun and made so many holiday friends, even a few romances!

 Even the smallest of things like birthdays were a huge thing as I had never really experienced those before either.
 My first present was a Buzz Lightyear interactive toy.
-And I remember going to the cinema for the first time and watching Harry Potter if I recall.
+And I remember going to the cinema for the first time and watching Harry Potter.
 Having presents and cakes and enjoying it was so fun and I couldn’t thank them enough.
 With all this I’ve achieved a lot and no matter how hard it got, I battled through with help with them.
-Completing a diploma in hospitality, near completion of a business diploma and even writing various blogs is such a huge achievement for me.
+Completing a diploma in hospitality, a business diploma and even writing various blogs is such a huge achievement for me.
 I cherish all these moments.

 No ‘thanks’ could ever repay what you have done for me and for everything from the presents to the advice, for helping me through the worst; you stood by me without fail.
 Thank you.
 I’m glad you can retire and be happy knowing you brought up someone who has come out the other side better.
 I love you